brendanmetzger/bloc/README.md

     http://example.com/foo/bar/whatever/you/want

 ## Controllers

+### Raison d'être
+To benefit as many use cases as possible (an app could serve different content types, for example) I generally have controllers return some object as opposed to render some output. you can determine what to do with that object (print, send elsewhere, etc) within the `$app->prepare` callback that is responsible for the routing and delegation of this controller.

+### Example
-Moving on from the immediate example above, you should have a controller class named foo, with a method named bar.
+Using the 'Usage of a URL' example above, you would have a controller class named foo, with a method named bar.
 Here is what it would probably look like.

 ```PHP